-A clinical psychologist is a professional who diagnoses and treats mental illnesses using well-researched therapeutic techniques that are tried and trusted.
+A clinical psychologist is a professional who diagnoses and treats mental illnesses using well-researched therapeutic techniques that result in change.

 Your record is not accessible online, and I’m the only person within the clinic who has access to your files.
-Your consultations are not recorded on your online ‘My Health Record’.
+Your consultations are not recorded to your online ‘My Health Record‘.

 I also don’t send or accept social media requests from patients and their families – ensuring that our interactions remain private and professional at all times.
 However, you are welcome to follow me on Instagram & Facebook, where I post items of interest for general and emotional health.